suny-downstate-medical-center/icns-netpyne/README.md

 ## Open a new Terminal window.

-## Install NEURON:
+## Install NEURON
-Enter: pip3 install neuron
+Enter pip3 install neuron.
   This will also install the NMOD compiler.
 Enter which nrnivmodl in the Terminal to ensure successful installation of NMOD compiler (should point to local compiler).

-## Install NETPyNE:
+## Install NETPyNE
 Enter: pip3 install -e netpyne

-## Compile mod files:
+## Compile mod files
-Enter: nrnivmodl mod
+Enter nrnivmodl mod
-  A new directory ‘x86_64’ will appear in the parent directory

 ## Run a simulation:
-Enter ipython init.py
+Enter ipython init.py or python3 init.py

 # Output
 The result will plotted and saved as ‘example_plot_netpyne.png’